richardstartin/richardstartin.github.io/_posts/2022-03-12-range-predicates.md

   }
 ```

-Suppose you want to find all transactions in a time range, where the quantity exceeds a threshold but the price is lower than another threshold.
+Suppose you want to find all transactions in a time range, and where the quantity exceeds a threshold but the price is lower than another threshold.
 This is clearly work that could be pushed down into a database, but you may not be able to do this for a couple of possible reasons:

 1. You don't have huge data volumes but your management may have been convinced not to procure a proper database with a SQL interface